ayoayco/blog/_posts/2024-01-14-notes-on-upgrading-mastodon.md

 There is a "precompile" script which may have failed but does not show any error... it is likely that a previous run failed and now the script thinks it doesn't have to do anything.
 Likely you hit the memory limit.

-Don't worry, yu are not alone.
+Don't worry, you are not alone.
 Follow the steps on this [issue comment](https://github.com/mastodon/mastodon/issues/11135#issuecomment-1331793973) if you have the same issue.

 ## Upgrading is Worth It